“What does it mean by being a Christian?” I asked him.

 We should be aware that “standards” are subjective.
 Even if we’re certain we’re on the right track, it’s possible that we’re misguided, or worse blinded.

 My point is that, there are cases where our standards are making us miserable, but we’re not aware of it.
-We think that it’s the right thing, or just the way it is without even considering other possibilities.
+We think it’s the right thing, or just the way it is without even considering other possibilities.
 In this case, we are blinded by our glittering standards.